 In addition to the score, you will also receive a list of pointers and factors that can be improved upon.

-Choosing the Right Web Hosting Provider
+Choosing the Right Web Hosting Provider for Speed Up WordPress.

 Choosing the right web hosting service is of utmost importance even before you start optimizing your WordPress site.
 If your website is running on outdated software powered by low-end commodity-grade hardware and overloaded servers, anyone using this type of provider will experience slowness, it’s just a matter of time.